sparkflows/sparkflows-docs/docs/user-guide/git-integration/link-project.rst

 ----------------------

 - Click on ``EXISTING BRANCH`` option.
-- Branch list present in configured repo comes up.
-- Select branch from list and provide root folder path(if not added it will get link with path added in config).
+- Select branch from list
+- Provide root folder path
+   If no link is provided it will get linked with the path added in the git configurations
-- link project with git.
+- Click link.

 .. figure:: ../../_assets/git/git_existing_branch.PNG
    :alt: link-with-git